Family Travel in Morocco: The Best Tours, Tips, and Experiences for All Ages

 The experiences that work best across age groups are also the ones Morocco does uniquely well.
 Camel trekking into the Sahara dunes is safe for children from about five years old (they sit in front of an adult on the same camel, secured) and is almost universally the highlight of any family trip.
 Sleeping in a desert camp under the Milky Way tends to produce a silence in even the most phone-addicted teenager.
 In Marrakech, the Jemaa el-Fna spectacle — snake charmers, acrobats, henna artists, and the extraordinary evening food market — provides hours of stimulation at no cost.
 Cooking classes (available in most cities) let children make msemen flatbreads and learn to use spices in a way that changes how they cook at home.

 Fez with children works better than most parents expect.
 The tannery, approached from the rooftop terrace, produces a reliable combination of fascination and disgust that children find deeply satisfying.
-The sight of workers in brightly coloured pits doing something genuinely ancient and strange — dyeing leather with saffron and pigeon dung — is more memorable than any museum.
+The sight of workers in brightly colored pits doing something genuinely ancient and strange — dyeing leather with saffron and pigeon dung — is more memorable than any museum.
 The donkey traffic in the alleys provides natural drama.
 Copper engravers in the Seffarine square are happy to let children try hammering a chisel under supervision.
 If your children are old enough to ask why things work the way they do, Fez rewards that curiosity more than almost any city in the world.

 Practical health and food considerations are the area that most worries families in advance, and in practice is much simpler than expected.
 Morocco's cities have excellent pharmacies stocked with European medications.
 Tap water is generally safe in cities but buy bottled water as a precaution in rural areas and always for young children.
 Street food is safe at busy stalls with high turnover — the snail soup, the harira, the grilled meats at Jemaa el-Fna are all fine.
 Avoid cut fruit displayed in the open sun.
 Moroccan cuisine is inherently child-friendly: tagine is mild, couscous is universally loved, khobz bread is excellent, and the national obsession with mint tea means sweet options are always available.